-The Bahamian passport currently ranks on the 16th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 155 countries.
+The Bahamian passport is currently ranked 25th place on the Guide Passport Index.
+It provides visa-free access to 158 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Bahamian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, China and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Bahamian passport holders do however require a visa to enter about 71 destinations in the world.
 Some countries where a visa is required are Taiwan, the United States and Australia.

-The Bahamian culture is dominated by the creole culture.
+The Bahamian culture is dominated by the Creole culture.
 The majority of the population is protestant.
 The official language is English.
 The Creole language is spoken amongst Haitian immigrants.
-Bahamas legal system is based on the English common law.
+The Bahamas’ legal system is based on the English common law.
 The government form is a parliamentary democracy under a constitutional monarchy.
-The chef of state is Queen Elizabeth the II.
+The chef of the state is Queen Elizabeth II.
 The head of government is the elected Prime Minister Hubert Minnis.

 Bahamas is filled with a variety of urban and natural tourism attractions, making it one of the most popular destination for tourists.
 It is known for its vast beaches and nature.
 Some of the major destinations include the Atlantis Paradise Island, the capital Nassau, the Exuma Cays, Harbour Island and Andros Island.
 Main tourist activities are fishing and watersports.
 The island nation has a total of approximately 7.25 million tourists visiting every year with the majority originating from North America and Europe and an especially strong cruise ship business for day visitors.